- About Us

 These invasive lionfish have an insatiable appetite and reproduce at incredible rates.
 Lionfish will eat everything from juvenile grunts, parrotfish, trumpetfish, snappers, grouper, and even lobsters and shrimp.
 These are very valuable species to the balance of the ecosystem as well as to the fishing economy.
 It is estimated that lionfish reproduce at an alarming rate of 10s of thousands of eggs every 3-4 days in the Caribbean.
 It is thought that one female can produce over 2 million viable offspring in one year!
 The reproductive rate explains why their population grew so exponentially from 1992 to present day, and coupled with their appetite is a recipe for disaster for the reefs of the Caribbean.

 On Juliet, we make a habit of ridding the oceans of this disastrous fish – and feasting on it afterwards!
-We have custom spears and custom-made lionfish bags that easily clip on to your dive gear, have a wide opening to load the bag with fish, and a special coating to protect you from the toxic spines and prevents them from piercing through the bag.
+We have custom spears and Zookeepers that easily clip on to your dive gear, have a wide one-way opening to load up with fish, and is made of hard PVC plastic to protect you from the sharp spines.
 Try your hand at lionfish wrangling and back on deck we’ll show you how to safely handle and filet this surprisingly delicious fish.
 If you’re lucky enough, you might be able to try the whole array of Lionfish delicacies served on board Juliet, including Lionfish ceviche, Lionfish sashimi, seared Lionfish, and Lionfish tacos.
 Yum!

 And if you slayed your own lionfish, you are eligible to purchase one of our exclusive new Lionfish T-shirts, only available on board and only available if you yourself killed a lionfish!

-We have a Lionfish Hunting trip scheduled for October 22-26, 2016 where you can hunt to your heart’s content.
+We typically schedule a Lionfish Hunting trip in October where you can hunt to your heart’s content.
 We’ll do dives on some of the lesser-dove sites like Look-out point, and drift some of the deeper sloping wall dives that the lionfish tend to love.
 Look forward to being able to see the entirety of the Tuna Alley system and Victory Reef, and if the weather cooperates we’ll head south for some clean up on the Orange Cay dives.
-We provide the spears and catch bags – or bring your own!
-Whether you are already a lionfish hunting expert or want to learn how to get into it, all experience levels are welcome!
+We provide the spears and zookeepers or you are welcome to bring your own (just remember, no trigger mechanism allowed).
+Whether you are already a lionfish hunting expert or want to learn how to get into it, all experience levels are welcome.
 You just have to love eating them as well.
 Our chef will be cooking up your catch in all sorts of meals – Fish tacos, ceviche, and even Lionfish sushi!
 Contact us for more details.

 For more information on the Lionfish invasion, visit the links below, or book a trip on Juliet and be sure to sit in on our Lionfish marine biology presentation!